 Bedtime Story (Date tbc)

 Last year, we also shadowed the Lollies (Laugh Out Loud Awards) throughout the school and voted for our favourite books, contributing to the national tally.
-The shortlist for this year’s books can be found at https://shop.scholastic.co.uk/lollies/shortlist and some of these will be available at the Scholastic Book Fair in October.
+The shortlist for this year’s books can be found at https://shop.scholastic.co.uk/lollies/shortlist, where there are also links to purchase the titles..